jungjuseong/RokitEngine/docs/generating_paths.md

 There is a precedence order for which things are considered more important to group together.
 This precedence goes as follows.

-1. Each mesh group is printed in the sequence that they are sent to CuraEngine.
+1. Each mesh group is printed in the sequence that they are sent to OrganRegenEngine.
 A mesh group is a group of meshes that will get printed from bottom to top.
 Normally, your entire scene will consist of one mesh group, but if slicing via the command line or if the "One at a Time" mode is enabled in the front-end, you could have multiple mesh groups.
 The optimal sequence is determined by the front-end in order to minimise the collision area of each mesh group due to the shape of the print head when the nozzle needs to move back down towards the build plate for each mesh group.
 2. The layers are printed in sequence from bottom to top.
 3. Every extruder plan is printed in a certain order.
 The optimal order in which to print the extruders is determined beforehand in order to minimise the number of extruder switches.
 For example, if the printer has two extruders, then the first layer might start with the first extruder, then switch to the second extruder.
 The next layer must then start with the second extruder (so that there is no switch upon the layer transition) and switch to the first extruder.
 There will then be at most one extruder switch per layer.
 4. Every mesh is printed separately.
 The order is determined in order to minimise travel moves and switches in configuration.